Veritas-Capstone/TL69---Capstone/README.md

 Given a news article (URL or pasted text), the system:
 - Extracts checkable, sentence-level claims.
 - Retrieves supporting evidence from reputable sources and verifies each claim (Supported / Refuted / Not Enough Evidence).
-- Detects partisan bias at claim and article levels and highlights rationale phrases.
+- Detects partisan bias at claim and article levels and highlights rationale phrases as well as provided the key words that most influence that passage towards it's bias.
-- Presents concise counterpoints grounded in retrieved evidence, clearly tagged and checked for support.

 ## Objectives
 - Deliver trustworthy, transparent analysis of claims in news articles.